realgolf/realgolf/documentation/src/data/basics.md

 To play Exact, you will need a set of clubs or at least one golf club, as well as a distance measuring device to measure the distance you have hit the ball.

 ### Precision

+#### About Precision

+Precision is a accuracy-focused game where the goal is to play as close to a given distance as possible.
+Each player starts with 100 HP (Health Points), and the player with the most remaining HP at the end wins.

+#### How to Play

+To play Precision, you need a Distance Measuring device (e.g., Trackman) to measure the correct distance you've played.
+Once you have the distance, enter it into the field with the placeholder "Please enter the distance you have played as a number."
+This means you only need to enter the distance without the unit.
+For example, if you played 150 meters/yards, enter "150" into the text field.

+The yellow number represents the target distance you need to play, which by default varies between 0 and 150 meters/yards.
+You can change this by increasing the number in the text field below the "Choose Range" label.

+#### What You Need?

+To play Precision, you will need a set of clubs or at least one golf club, as well as a distance measuring device to measure the distance you have hit the ball.